drfear-zz/Hybrid-Vapoursynth-Tools-Plugins-Scripts_Manjaro-installer/README.md

 a bunch of other files will be generated in this same place).
 Then

 1) Check you are happy with the location for VS_CORE_SCRIPTS as set in hf_header.sh, line 26.
 Some people would say you should really use /opt or /etc or at least something with /local in it for this kind of thing.
-I say, it's *my* computer and I will do what I like.

 2) Ensure that hybrid_full_install.sh and hf_git.sh are executable.
-Also be sure to create a read-only backup of hf_pamac_list.txt.
+Also be sure to retain a read-only backup of hf_pamac_list.txt.
 You will quite likely find yourself having to edit this file after hitting a broken package, so keeping a clean copy of the original version is a good plan.

 3) Run, NOT as sudo,

-  `[user]$ ./hybrid_full_install.sh --no-confirm --dry-run --git-dry-run --git-no-confirm ` On the basis it is better to identify problems, and perhaps fix those, in advance of the actual install.
+  `[user]$ ./hybrid_full_install.sh --no-confirm --dry-run --git-dry-run --git-no-confirm `

+On the basis it is better to identify problems, and perhaps fix those, in advance of the actual install.
 I don't suppose you will actually do this step, but I feel an obligation to at least *try* to persuade you.

-4) Run, NOT as sudo,
+5) Run, NOT as sudo,

   `[user]$ ./hybrid_full_install.sh [<arguments>]`

   with any of the following optional arguments:

-  * passed through to pamac install (and thus applying to all pamac packages) are any of `--ignore --overwrite --download-only -w -d --dry-run --as-deps --as-explicit --upgrade --no-upgrade --no-confirm`
+  * passed through to pamac install (and thus applying to all pamac packages) are any of

+  `--ignore --overwrite --download-only -w -d --dry-run --as-deps --as-explicit --upgrade --no-upgrade --no-confirm`

-  * special to github installs and with explanations below are `--git-dry-run --git-no-confirm --git-no-install --git-force-all --git-retain-source --git-nodate-ok--git-only` If you have carefully studied the transcript of the dry run in Step 3 (be honest) and are confident all will go well, or are just foolhardy, or just don't really care, you might run `[user]$ ./hybrid_full_install.sh --no-confirm --git-no-confirm` and give it about 10 min or so while pamac prepares the transaction(s), then you will be prompted for sudo password.
+  * special to github installs and with explanations below are

+  `--git-dry-run --git-no-confirm --git-no-install --git-force-all --git-retain-source --git-nodate-ok--git-only`

+  Once you have carefully studied the transcript of the dry run in Step 3 (be honest) and are confident all will go well, run

+  `[user]$ ./hybrid_full_install.sh --no-confirm --git-no-confirm`

+  and give it about 10 min or so while pamac prepares the transaction(s), then you will be prompted for sudo password.
   I wish that was the end of it, but unfortunately you will have to provide your sudo password *again* every 10 minutes or so (depending on your system settings for sudo timeout; in Manjaro this is configurable but tricky).
 At least